PreethiParasurama/PreethiParasurama.github.io/_posts/2017-9-1-AlaskaIteninery.md

 ---
 layout: post
-title: 10 days in Alaska: The Perfect Itinerary!
+title: 10 days in Alaska  &#58; The Perfect Itinerary
 ---